BACKPACKING RETREAT

 A few days in the mountains has a way of working quiet magic on your nervous system.
 Waking with the sunrise and falling asleep under the stars helps your circadian rhythm reset naturally, while the steady rhythm of hiking, fresh air, and cold swims in mountain streams melts away tension you didn’t even realize you were carrying.

-Without constant notifications and noise, your nervous system will finally get the chance to soften and settle.
+Without constant notifications and noise, your nervous system will get a chance to soften and settle.
 By the time we hike out, our hope is that you feel lighter, clearer, and completely recharged.

 The Trail

-We’ll be hiking a beautiful section of the Foothills Trail, one of the Southeast’s most scenic long-distance hiking routes.
+We’ll hike a beautiful 11-foot section of the Foothills Trail, one of the Southeast’s most scenic long-distance hiking routes.
 Stretching along the Blue Ridge Escarpment between South Carolina and North Carolina, the trail winds through lush hardwood forests, crosses crystal-clear mountain creeks, and passes some of the region’s most beautiful waterfalls.

-Much of our route follows the wild and rambling Chattooga River, one of the last free-flowing rivers in the Southeast and the famous setting for the film Deliverance.
+Much of our route follows the wild and rambling Chattooga River, the famous setting for the film Deliverance.
 Expect shady forest paths, bridges, and plenty of places to pause and take in the sound of rushing water.
+Depending on water levels, we may have the opportunity to wade through the river to cross the Georgia-South Carolina border!

 This is a true backcountry backpacking experience.
 We’ll be carrying everything we need on our backs and camping at primitive wilderness sites along the trail.
 There are no facilities, no cell service in many areas, and no crowds—just forest, river, stars, and the quiet rhythm of life on the trail.